sagemath/trac_to_gh/Issue 1615.md

 # Issue 1615: mpfi -- build is seriously broken on at least one system

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1615

 Original creator: was